By Globalization PartnersNovember 2020

 Reading Time: 3 minutes

-It’s common wisdom that startups can bring in substantial revenue by capturing market share in new territories.
+It’s common wisdom that startups can bring in substantial revenue when they capture market share in new territories.
 But as with any business advice, it’s easier said than done.

 Here are four practical steps to follow that will increase the chances of success as you move your company into new markets and go from local to global: